 Another approach to improving transport efficiency was demonstrated by Cladé et al. \cite{Clade2017}, who showed that preparing atoms in a Wannier-Bloch state, rather than in a standard Bloch state, can dramatically enhance the efficiency of coherent momentum transfer.
 This was achieved either through adiabatic acceleration ramps or by applying compensating phase shifts to the lattice.
 In contrast to such optimization strategies, our work investigates the possibility of realizing momentum-selective matter-wave transport in the non-adiabatic regime without requiring state preparation or phase compensation.

 We analyze a complete transport sequence composed of a non-adiabatic loading stage into a one-dimensional optical lattice, coherent acceleration using a symmetric trapezoidal ramp, and subsequent non-adiabatic release into free space.
 The objective is to identify operational regimes where the condensate evolves coherently toward a spectrally narrow final momentum distribution, referred to as a quasi-monochromatic distribution, despite the rapid dynamics and absence of adiabatic protection.
 To this end, we numerically simulate the condensate dynamics using the time-dependent Gross–Pitaevskii equation (GPE) and analyze the momentum distribution at the end of the protocol.
 Surprisingly, we find that despite the rapid loading and release, highly monochromatic momentum distributions can be achieved when the loading/release or acceleration duration matches specific values, referred to as magic times, which synchronize with internal breathing oscillations.
+At these magic times, more than 98\% of the population is concentrated in the target momentum class, with sideband populations at $\pm 2\hbar k_L$ suppressed below 1\%.
 The analysis is supported by a variational model and a Fourier-based interpretation of the final state, providing physical insight into the interplay between internal breathing modes and spectral selectivity.